TTE-DevTeam/Movecraft-AP/README.md

 # **Movecraft : Community Edition**

+# Don't expect much active support from me.
+You're on your own here.
+I have enough on my plate as it is.

 ## Requires at least *Java 17+ & Minecraft 1.19.4/1.20.4*.
 # **MUST** be using a Paper/Paper Fork (so like Purpur or something), We're ditching SpigotMC support with this one...

 **New Mechanic-Features/Changes:**